Triptan

-Triptans are a family of tryptamine-based drugs used as abortive medication in the treatment of migraines and cluster headaches.
-This drug class was first commercially introduced in the 1990s.
-While effective at treating individual headaches, they do not provide preventive treatment and are not considered a cure.
+Triptans are a family of antimigraine drugs used to abort migraines and cluster headaches.
+While effective at treating individual headaches, they do not provide preventive treatment and are not curative.
 They are not effective for the treatment of tension–type headache, except in persons who also experience migraines.
 Triptans do not relieve other kinds of pain.
+They are taken orally and by other routes.

 The drugs of this class act as agonists for serotonin 5-HT1B and 5-HT1D receptors at blood vessels and nerve endings in the brain.
+Some also activate the 5-HT1F receptor.
+Structurally, triptans are substituted tryptamines or closely related to tryptamines, for instance the psychedelic drug dimethyltryptamine (DMT).

 The first clinically available triptan was sumatriptan, which has been marketed since 1991.
-Triptans have largely replaced ergotamines, an older class of medications used to relieve migraine and cluster headaches.
+Subsequently, a variety of other triptans have also been marketed, including zolmitriptan, naratriptan, rizatriptan, almotriptan, eletriptan, and frovatriptan.
+Triptans have largely replaced ergoline drugs like ergotamine and dihydroergotamine, an older class of medications used to relieve migraine and cluster headaches.

 Medical uses

 Migraine

 Triptans are used for the treatment of severe migraine attacks or those that do not respond to NSAIDs or other over-the-counter drugs.
 Triptans are a mid-line treatment suitable for many migraineurs with typical attacks.
 They may not work for atypical or unusually severe migraine attacks, transformed migraine, or status migrainosus (continuous migraine).

 Triptans are highly effective, reducing the symptoms or aborting the attack within 30 to 90 minutes in 70–80% of patients.
+A 2024 systematic review and network meta analysis compared the effectiveness of medications for acute migraine attacks in adults.
+It found that triptans were the most effective class of drugs followed by non-steroidal anti-inflammatories.

 A test measuring a person's skin sensitivity during a migraine may indicate whether the individual will respond to treatment with triptans.
 Triptans are most effective in those with no skin sensitivity; with skin sensitivity, it is best to take triptans within twenty minutes of the headache's onset.

 Oral rizatriptan and nasal zolmitriptan are the most used triptans for migraines in children.